 This Is The Biggest Mistake I've Made (As A Medium)

-Psychic Mediums act as ambassadors for the embassy of a foreign nation on native soil.
+Psychic Mediums act as ambassadors for the embassy of a foreign nation on native soil - the spirit world.

 They speak for and with, and translate between those beings of two nations.

-And in order for others to have trust in that foreign nation, aside from all the behaviors of the nation overseas, they have to be able to trust the embassy and the speakers of that embassy.
+And for others to have trust in that foreign nation, they have to be able to trust the speakers of that embassy.

 A Psychic Medium is the face of Spirit.

-They are name of Spirit, when people think of whether or not ghosts, angels or Spirits and consider their existence, likely, their next thought is about the physical people on earth that whole-heartedly believe and stand by the word of Spirit.
+They are the name of Spirit, when people think of whether or not ghosts, angels or Spirits and consider their existence, likely, their next thought is about the physical people on earth that wholeheartedly believe and stand by the word of Spirit.
 Mediums.

-As a medium, one of the primary factors to being good at what you do - is standing by your work.
+As a medium, being good at what you do also means standing by your work.